tenable/Tenable.io-SDK-for-Java/readme.md

 com.fasterxml.jackson.core.jackson-core => version: 2.0.0 or above
 com.fasterxml.jackson.core.jackson-annotations => version: 2.0.0 or above
 com.fasterxml.jackson.core.jackson-databind => version: 2.0.0 or above
+org.slf4j.slf4j-api => version: '1.7.23'
 ```

+### Logging
+The Tenable IO SDK uses SLF4J for logging so you can use your preferred logging framework by simply dropping the corresponding SLF4J binding.
+More info: https://www.slf4j.org/manual.html.

 ### Run Tests
 To run the tests, edit the `build.gradle` and update the `test` block with your information: